-Dan started out by comparing the traditional, old school way to represent a use case via a list with using a map-like approach (Fig. 1).
+Dan kept working on his sketches, and released them on Flickr! as a set on Cross-channel diagramming in May 2011, with a shoutout to me and Dave Gray to go take a look.
+Dan started out by comparing the traditional, old school way to represent a use case via a list with using a map-like approach.

 Intents come into two flavors: primary, always represented as being the forward choice for the user, and secondary or alternative, which complete the array of choices available.
 The primary intent represents the most prominent task / channel combination available, while secondary intents can be seen as the other choices.
 For the sake of a simple example, reading a sign in the street to orient oneself (primary) as opposed to stopping the car to ask a passer-by (secondary).

 What that means is that at any given step of a cross-channel experience, users face an array of graded choices, one of which, probably conforming to the principle of least effort, is the most visible / desirable and becomes primary.
-This resonates strongly with what me and Luca say when we introduce Resilience in the PIA book, and even more with Marcia Bates' ideas on berrypicking as a strategy for information seeking1.
+This resonates strongly with what me and Luca Rosati say when we introduce resilience in the PIA book, and even more with Marcia Bates' ideas on berrypicking as a strategy for information seeking .
 The interesting bit: Dan takes this one step further, and explicitly introduces the idea that this path does not live inside one medium only.

-I've been thinking about these comments, tried different approaches in my own cross-channel work for ISET, and shared the usual flow of notes and skype chats with Luca, and I think I can make a point for the necessity of visually representing the fact that not all channels are equal at any given step in the path.
-Note I'm not saying that I'm advocating circles instead of hexagons, or that we need percentages: that's totally irrelevant, and hexagons work much better.
+I've been thinking about these comments, tried different approaches in my work for ISET, and shared the usual flow of notes and skype chats with Luca.
+I think I can make an argument for the necessity of visually representing the fact that not all channels are equal at any given step in the path.
+Note I'm not saying that I'm advocating circles instead of hexagons, or that we need percentages spelled out.
+Hexagons and no numbers work much better.
 What I'm saying is that we need to be able to visually assess the relevance of any channel at any moment in the path, as these are not the same and this has consequences on the design of the user experience.

 Also, I think that one expression Dan uses in those tweets is potentially misleading: field of view is really not the way to go when describing how cross-channel options present themselves to the user.
 Many are not 'there', in our field of view, at all.
 You are trying to find a restaurant, walking or driving through a part of the city you don't know, and you reach for the smartphone sitting in your pocket to check the name of a street.
 How is this part of your field of view?
 In a way, we are talking about a cognitive map that we are trying to turn self-evident, visible, yes, but I wouldn't consider the process akin to that of physical vision.

 In case #1, this would be precious intelligence for understanding why something does not work as expected.
-It could be that some channel considered secondary is really acting primary in the user mental model, and that is maybe unwanted, for any reason.
+It could be that some secondary intent is really acting primary in the user mental model, and that is maybe an unwanted result, for any reason.
 I found myself in such a situation a couple of times while working on ISET, when trying to explain to stakeholders that one specific mobile app was in need of being redesigned to get way less prominent in situations where it acting like a tricorder might actually just overload or confuse the users.

-In case #2, structuring how channels reinforce each other, in context, has been so far for me the single most difficult part of a design to nail down.
-Managing the information flow, making the different touchpoints work seamlessly avoiding straight-out conflict, preventing them to fight for the user's attention: this is hard.
+In case #2, structuring channels and seams so that touchpoints reinforce each other, in context, has been so far for me the single most difficult part of a design to nail down.
+Managing the information flow, making touchpoints collaborate, preventing them to fight for the user's attention: this is hard.
 Visually representing their relevance provides one more tool for figuring out the puzzle.